jangirrishabh/Overcoming-exploration-from-demos/README.md

 ## Behavior Cloning Loss applied on the actor's actions
 Second, we introduce a new loss computed only on the demonstration examples for training the actor.
 This loss is a standard loss in imitation learning, but we show that using it as an  auxiliary loss for RL improves learning significantly.
-The gradient applied to the actor parameters is.
-(Note  that  we  maximize J and  minimize L<sub>BC</sub>.
-Using this loss directly prevents the learned policy from improving significantly beyond the demonstration policy, as the actor is always tied back to the demonstrations.

-> Please read the paper to go through the meaning of the symbols used in these equations
+The loss implementation can be seen in the following code.
+Please refer to the blog for more information on equations.

 ## Q-value filter to account for imperfect demonstrations
 We account for the possibility that demonstrations can be suboptimal by applying the behavior cloning loss only to states  where  the  critic Q(s,a)  determines  that  the  demonstrator action is better than the actor action.
 In python this looks like: